lorforlinux/hand-brush/README.md

 2. You are required to install tensorflow-2.0, opencv, numpy and other python libraries to get this application to work.

-3. To run the notebooks locally you are required to install Jupyter-noteebok OR Jupyter-lab.
+3. To run the notebooks locally you are required to install Jupyter-notebook OR Jupyter-lab.

 4. Although python2 is deprecated, If you have both python2 and python3 installed